Understanding Your Recovery Journey

 You’ve picked yourself up once before, and you can do it again.

 Having experienced a period of sobriety before, recovering addicts often leave their second stint in rehab more dedicated to their recovery and determined to sustain that for a lifetime.
-Going back to rehab after a relapse will give you your best chance at achieving a lasting recovery.
+Going back to rehab after a relapse will give you your best chance at achieving a lasting recovery according to research.

-If you or a loved one has relapsed and need help finding a treatment center, contact a dedicated treatment provider today.
+If you or a loved one has relapsed there is available.
+Contact a dedicated treatment provider today to find available treatment centers.